AdaCore/learn/courses/advanced-ada/chapters/typing.rst

 :ada:`Standard.Long_Integer`.

-Technically, the type of :ada:`20` is :ada:`universal_integer`, which is implicitly converted to :ada:`Apple_Count` --- it's really the result type of that implicit conversion that is at issue.
-But that's an obscure point
---- you won't go *too* far wrong if you think of the integer literal notation as being overloaded on all integer types.
+Technically, the type of :ada:`20` is :ada:`universal_integer`, which is implicitly converted to :ada:`Apple_Count` |mdash| it's really the result type of that implicit conversion that is at issue.
+But that's an obscure point |mdash| you won't go *too* far wrong if you think of the integer literal notation as being overloaded on all integer types.

 Developers sometimes wonder why the compiler can't resolve something that seems obvious.
 For example: